yubol-bobo/AI-in-One-Interview-Handbook/README.md

     - XLNet : An autoregressive pre-trained language model based on the Transformer architecture released by CMU and Google Brain.
 The XLNet model is pre-trained in an autoregressive manner, can model global dependencies, and has better language modeling and generation capabilities.
     - T5 (Text-to-Text Transfer Transformer) : A multi-task pre-trained language model based on the Transformer architecture released by Google.
 The T5 model is pre-trained on large-scale datasets and can be used for a variety of natural language processing tasks, such as text classification, machine translation, question answering, etc.

-- Predix LM vs Causal LM
+- Prefix LM vs Causal LM

     <div align="center">
         <img src="figs/prefix_causal_lm.png" width="80%">